Roundness of the ample cone and existence of double Lagrangian fibrations on hyperkahler manifolds: Kobayashi metric on hyperk ahler manifolds

 \section{Kobayashi metric on hyperk\"ahler manifolds}

 We apply the results of the current paper to the vanishing of the Kobayashi pseudometric on hyperk\"ahler manifolds.
 In this section we summarize some of our results in \cite{klv} joint with S. Lu.
 The aim of the current paper is to imrove some of the bounds imposed on the Betti numbers, and also to show vanishing of the Kobayashi pseudometric for all of the known compact hyperk\"ahler examples.
+This generalizes our result on Kobayashi non-hyperbolicity of all known examples, \cite{_Kamenova_V:fibrations_}.

 \definition An {\bf ergodic complex structure} is a complex structure $I$ on $M$ such that for any complex structure $I'$ in the same deformation class there exists a sequence of diffeomorphisms $\nu_i\in \Diff(M)$ such that $\lim_i \nu_i(I)=I'$, where the limit of $\nu_i(I)\in \End(TM)$ is taken with respect to the $C^\infty$-topology on the space of tensors.
 We denote the space of all integrable complex structures with this topology by $\Comp$.